Author: Jeff Bacon

 Dissolution of Marriage in Oklahoma City: What the Process Actually Looks Like

-Oklahoma’s statutes use the term “dissolution of marriage” for what most people call divorce.
-The substance is the same — the legal end of a marriage — but the procedure has specific steps, deadlines, and decision points.
-Fathers in the Oklahoma City area who understand the dissolution process early tend to make better choices throughout the case.
+Oklahoma’s statutes use the term “dissolution of marriage.”
+Most people call it divorce.
+The substance is the same — the legal end of a marriage.
+But the procedure has specific steps, deadlines, and decision points.
+Fathers in the Oklahoma City area who learn the process early tend to make better choices.

 Dissolution in Oklahoma is governed by Title 43 of the Oklahoma Statutes.
-The state recognizes “incompatibility” as a no-fault ground, which is how most dissolutions proceed.
-Other statutory grounds exist (adultery, abandonment, gross neglect, extreme cruelty, and several more), but most fathers and their attorneys file under incompatibility because it avoids unnecessary battles over fault.
+The state recognizes “incompatibility” as a no-fault ground.
+Most dissolutions proceed this way.
+Other statutory grounds exist, such as adultery, abandonment, gross neglect, and extreme cruelty.
+Still, most fathers and their attorneys file under incompatibility.
+It avoids needless battles over fault.

 How a Dissolution Starts

-One spouse files a verified Petition for Dissolution of Marriage in the district court of the proper county — Oklahoma County for OKC residents, Cleveland County for Norman, Canadian County for Yukon and El Reno, Logan County for Guthrie.
-The other spouse is served and has a defined window to respond.
+One spouse files a verified Petition for Dissolution of Marriage in the district court of the proper county.
+That means Oklahoma County for OKC residents and Cleveland County for Norman.
+It means Canadian County for Yukon and El Reno, and Logan County for Guthrie.
+The other spouse is served and has a set window to respond.

 Two threshold residency rules apply: